NereaYeKR/git_HandsOn/README.md

-Python script that classifies biological sequences as DNA or RNA and enables the search for specific motifs within them.
+Python script that classifies biological sequences as DNA or RNA, calculates the percentage of each nucleotide, and enables searching for specific motifs within the sequences.